MARIADB(1) MariaDB Database System MARIADB(1)

 • status, \s

-server you are using.
-If you are running in --safe-updates
+you are using.
+If you are running in --safe-updates mode,

-mode, status also prints the values for the mysql variables
+status also prints the values for the mariadb variables that

 • system command, \! command